 When planning a new camp or special event a Risk Management Assessment Form (RMAF) must be submitted to the Office of Risk Management and Compliance (RMC) at least thirty (30) days prior to the event.

 Information provided within the RMAF will be used to determine if additional risk controls or insurance should be implemented.
 The camp or event will not need to be assessed for future dates unless the scope of the activities change.
-At that time the event coordinator will need to submit a Summer Camp & Event Application Form and flyer/information to RMS at least thirty (30) days.
+At that time the event coordinator will need to submit a Summer Camp & Event Application Form and flyer/information to RMC at least thirty (30) days.
 An account number and signature must be included in order for the application to be processed.
 The appropriate Waiver Form is provided below for your use.

 The Event Compliance Packet (ECP) must be submitted to Employee Services at forty-five (45) days prior to the date of the event.
 Signed Background Check forms must be submitted for all camp employees for the ECP to be processed.

-Within 5 days of the completion of the camp, an actual number of participants must be submitted to RMS to insure the timely reporting of this information to process payment of the necessary insurance.
+Within 5 days of the completion of the camp, an actual number of participants must be submitted to RMC to insure the timely reporting of this information to process payment of the necessary insurance.

 Please use the link below for obtaining insurance for your next event.